 Amine OxideAmphoteric surfactant.
 Used along with other surfactants to remove stains.
 Can be anionic, cationic or non-ionic.

-Carboxymethyl Cellulose (CMC) A polymer that comes from natural cellulose.
-Helps stop stains from returning to the garment they've been removed from.
+Carboxymethyl Cellulose (CMC).
+A polymer that comes from natural cellulose.
+Helps stop stains from returning to a garment they've been removed from.

 Citric Acid The acid found in lemons and citrus fruits, it's mild and helps to remove bad smells from clothes.
 Known as a chelating agent.

 Cyclodextrin Another chelating agent that removes malodors from garments.

 Diethyl Ester Dimethyl Ammonium Chloride (DEEDMAC).
 An ammonium compound used in fabric conditioner to keep fabrics smooth.